kennethhoytwoodruff/BikeDeed/README.md

 8. truffle exec scripts/displaybikes.js (optional)
 9. npm run build
 10. npm run server
-11. hit http://localhost:8080 with your browser.
+11. Make sure you have an Internet connection and go to http://localhost:8080 with your browser.

 ## Tests and mocks

 The tests and mocks of this repository are based on OpenZeppelin work.
 The directory structure is a result of the decision to install their contracts through EthPM instead of NPM.
-To perform unit tests type 'truffle exec tests/test/sh'.
+To perform unit tests type 'truffle exec tests/test.sh'.

 ## TODO
 1. Searching
-2. Graphics
+2. Metadata via IPFS
 3. Remove unused node modules.
+4. Registration of Bikes.